Bjoentegaard/kurs-kokebok/src/aws-cloud-practtitioner-essentials/aws-cloud-practitioner-essentials.md

 ### Recap
 In this migration module, you identified the AWS Cloud Adoption Framework (AWS CAF), the seven migration strategies, and migration services to migrate applications, databases, and data.

+## Module 13 - Well-Architected Solutions
+- Development services - help developers automate CI/CD pipelines, monitor and debug applications, build GraphQL APIs, and deploy web and mobile applications on AWS.
+  - `AWS CodeBuild` - fully managed continuous integration service that compiles source code, runs tests, and produces software packages for deployment.
+It automatically scales to meet demand, and you only pay for the build time that you use.
+  - `AWS CodePipeline` - Fully managed CI/CD service that automates the build, test, and deploy phases of your release process.
+  - `AWS X-ray` - A Powerful tracing, debugging and performance analysis tool that helps developers visualize application behaviour.
+  - `AWS Appsync` - A fully managed GraphQL service.
+With Appsync, developers can create a single GraphQL API that can securely access, manipulate, and combine data from multiple data source
+  - `AWS Amplify` - Helps you streamline the process of developing, deploying, and managing secure and scalable full-stack applications on AWS.
+- Business application services - These services are ideal for managing business application needs such as customer service operations and email promotions.
+  - `Amazon Connect` - AI-powered contact center service to efficiently set up and operate a scalable customer service call center.
+  - `Amazon Simple Email Service (Amazon SES)` - A scalable and cost-effective email service provider that can be integrated into any application for reliable, high-volume email automation.
+- End-user computing services - IT departments often need to provide remote access to resources like virtual desktops and applications.
+  - `Amazon Appstream 2.0` - A fully managed service that streams applications from the cloud directly to any compatible device
+  - `Amazon WorkSpaces` - A fully managed cloud-based desktop computing service. employees can securely access their work environment from any device with an internet connection.
+  - `Amazon WorkSpaces Secure Browser (formerly Amazon WorkSpaces Web)` - A fully managed remote enterprise browser.
+It provides a protected environment for employees to access private websites, SaaS applications, and the public internet.
+- IoT service (Internet of Things) - a network of connected physical devices embedded with sensors and software that collect and exchange data over the internet.
+  - `AWS IoT Core` - A managed cloud service used to securely connect physical devices with cloud applications.
+    - It helps you create efficient IoT solutions by streamlining the complex process of ingesting, processing, and acting on device data.
+- `Well-Arcchitected Framwork Pillars`
+  1. Operational Excellence - Focus on operations, monitoring, automation, and continuous improvement
+  2. Security - Protects systems and data through best practices like least privilege and data integrity.
+  3. Reliability - Emphasizes recovery planning and system adaptability to meet changing demands
+  4. Performance Efficiency - Encourages using the right resources for the job and adjusting as needs evolve
+  5. Cost Optimization - Helps control and reduce costs through smart provisioning and resource management
+  6. Sustainability - Promotes energy-efficient design and environmentally conscious resource usage
+- `AWS Well-Architected Tool (AWS WA Tool)` - A free service that helps assess and improve cloud workloads based on the six key pillars.
+  - It offers workload reviews, milestone tracking, and custom lenses for tailored evaluations and improvement plans.
+- `Example of enhancement`
+  - Operational Excellence - EC2 Auto Scaling
+  - Security - Strengthening encryption and IAM policies
+  - Reliability - Amazon CloudWatch
+  - Performance Efficiency - AWS Compute Optimizer
+  - Cost Optimization - Savings Plans, AWS Budgets, AWS Cost Explorer
+  - Sustainability - AWS Cost & Usage Report

+### Recap
+In this module, you explored AWS purpose-built services for development, business, and customer support.
+You examined the AWS Well-Architected Framework and learned about its six pillars: Operational Excellence, Security, Reliability, Performance Efficiency, Cost Optimization, and Sustainability.
+You also discovered how the AWS Well-Architected Tool helps assess and enhance workloads, so you can align with best practices.
+Finally, you learned about serverless architectures, highlighting how services like API Gateway, Lambda, and DynamoDB provide scalable, efficient solutions with minimal infrastructure.